gdlc/STAT_COMP/INCLASS_10.md

 #### Using Bootstrap to produce confidence bands for logistic regression

+**Objective:** To predict risk of develping gout by serum urate levels.

 The example below fits a logistic regression for gout as a function of serum urate.